laacz/google-reader-migration/readme.md

 * Subscriptions
 * Subscription labels (tags, folders)
 * Starred items
-* Shared items with annotations (notes, if they have one)
 * Read and unread items [1]
-* Friends I follow [2][3]

 [1] Read items migration is a little shaky.
 Although item is being marked as unread,
     it does not work.
 Also - items lose feature (in web interface, at least) of being marked unread at all.

-[2] Friends are being added, but Google Reader goes nuts about that.
-All freshly
-    added friends ar anonymouses, and have mystical ID's.
-[3]

-[3] I just noticed that all migrated friends are now proper people, not Anomymouses.
-It
-    over last days, I believe.
-If someone is going to try migration, give a feedback (send an e-mail, post an Issue, or something), if friends migration works now.

 What I will be able to migrate once finished
 --------------------------------------------